Our Sunday Meetings

 If you’re worried about what to wear, don’t be!
 Come however you feel comfortable – whether shorts and sandals or shirt and tie, it’s all good.

 As you’re coming in, a greeter will welcome you with a smile.
 Ushers are available to help you get your children signed in for Kids Church (if you’ve brought children) and help you to a seat.
 There’s free coffee in our Church Foyer (off the parking lot on the north side of the building) and you can also visit the Connect Center there if you have any questions.

 Note: On special occasions such as Christmas and the Global Impact Celebration weekend, our Regular Schedule may be suspended to allow for a single service.
-Please check our Events Calendar to confirm.
+Please check our Events Calendar.

 LOCATION & PARKING